 - Self-Made Orphan: He ordered the murder of his mother, Agrippina the Younger, in 59.

 - While Rome Burns: The most famous urban legend about him.
 Supposedly, he (at best) played his fiddle during the Great Fire of Rome (or just "fiddled about", ie. was slow to act), or (at worst) burned the city on purpose.
 In reality, Nero never did any of this, and did everything he could to help the homeless victims of the fire.
-The most reliable source on the fire, Tacitus (who lived when it happened), states that Nero rushed back to the city to oversee the relief efforts, paying out of his own pockets quite generously.
+Tacitus (who lived when it happened but was eight at the time and thus might not be the most reliable source), states that Nero rushed back to the city to oversee the relief efforts, paying out of his own pockets quite generously.
 He did benefit from it, though, building a new set of buildings on the place where the fire had been, which probably contributed to the suspicion that he did this on purpose.

 Appearances in popular culture: